aocoronel/neostow-rs/README.md

 This project is the fourth on the `neostow` rewrites series, mainly for Rust learning purposes.
 The original `neostow` is the POSIX shell version.

+This project does not rely on any external crates.

 ### Bugs

 Currently, there is no known bug.